TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 				- the move itself won't need to be stored
 	- Cut is just copy + delete

+- Shake on shooting with a sniper rifle

 - Game events log and chat
 	- In the same window
 	- ImGui or own GUI?